mcfnord/hc/README.md

 This code has been prepared by the Git Blox Bois.
 We welcome new players and contributors.

-The Git Blox Bois are an international anarchist hacker collective that opposes the patriarchy and encourages gender and sexual minorities to contribute and play.
+The Git Blox Bois are an international anarchist hacker collective welcome to all.
 You might find us here: https://hangouts.google.com/group/wxGfxZPxbj2pOy0M2

 https://blogs.scientificamerican.com/beautiful-minds/the-personality-of-political-correctness/